frederic-perez/AmE-dictionary/data/idioms.md

 __call bullshit__ State that some given information is incorrect. _A: “The first president of the U.S.A. was Thomas Jefferson.”
 B: “I’m gonna have to call bullshit on that.”_
 __call dibs (on something)__ _slang_ :dart: To claim the right to do or choose something first before others.
 “Dibs” is a shortening of “dibstones,” counters used in an 18th-century children’s game. _Hey, I called dibs on sitting in the front seat of the car!_ _Whoever calls dibs can have this last piece of cake._
 __call down__ __5__ To invoke or request divine intervention.
 A noun or pronoun can be used between “call” and “down.” _I wouldn’t cross a woman who converses with the spirits—who knows what kinds of punishments she can call down on us!_ _He called down a curse upon the King and his descendants._
+__call for__ To require as necessary or appropriate the job calls for typing skills.
 __call it a day__ :two::hammer: _If there are no further points, then let’s call it a day._
 __call it even__ :two: To acknowledge or consider a situation or exchange as being equal or equitable, as regarding debt, status, ability, a contest, etc. _I’ll pay the Internet bill if you’ll pay the electricity bill, and then we’ll just call it even._
 __call of nature__ The need to go to the toilet.